Alexandre Dumas: Personal life

-About 1866, Dumas had an affair with Adah Isaacs Menken, a well-known American actress.
+About 1866, he had an affair with Adah Isaacs Menken, an American actress who was twenty-six years younger than Dumas and at the height of her career.
 She had performed her sensational role in Mazeppa in London.
 In Paris, she had a sold-out run of Les Pirates de la Savanne and was at the peak of her success.

+He was a Freemason and remained so until the day he died.
+He was a member of the Lodge “La Cauderet” and of the Lodge “L'Olympique".

+Dumas often incorporated references to Freemasonry and the importance of brotherhood in his writing.

-Along with Victor Hugo, Charles Baudelaire, Gérard de Nerval, Eugène Delacroix and Honoré de Balzac, Dumas was a member of the Club des Hashischins, which met monthly to take hashish at a hotel in Paris.
+With Victor Hugo, Charles Baudelaire, Gérard de Nerval, Eugène Delacroix and Honoré de Balzac, Dumas was a member of the Club des Hashischins, which met monthly to take hashish at a hotel in Paris.
 Dumas's The Count of Monte Cristo contains several references to hashish.